 There were forty people, all civilians, crammed in the cabin of the caravan.
 Most of them were sitting on benches constructed in two rows, but as there was only so much room on these, several were sitting in the aisle between the two rows, and one woman lay across the front of both the aisles.
 They were old and young, male and female, rich and poor.
 There were two tiny babies on a mother's lap, a wizened old couple, one large family with six children, and a lone man staring at the wall.
 They were sitting on piles of suitcases, and most of them were wearing multiple coats under multiple blankets, which made them all look like small cocoons.
 None of them spoke – they were either squinting against the sudden brightness or staring straight ahead, shocked that they could see the light at all.

 "Sorry for the light," the UN man continued in Irish-accented French.
-"But look at it this way.
-If you can see the light, the darkness is over.
-Yes, you're here!
+"But look at it this way - you're here!
 Welcome to Avenshire Academy, just outside of Dublin, Ireland!"

 Several sets of eyes went wide in the cabin.
 A few of them started whispering among themselves.
 The UN man caught a few snatches of the conversation.
 "Ireland?
 How did we get to Ireland?"
 "They never told us we went on a boat!"
 "We're staying in a school?"
 "Look at the sky!
 And the grass…the grass is still here!"